-For routers in high-speed networks, these are important considerations.
+For routers and servers in high-speed networks, these are important considerations.

 Addressing such concerns require an understanding of computer architecture and operating systems that is beyond the requirements of this class.
+The important point to remember is that these types of effect can have an important impact on the overall delay.

-In the following we will consider processing delay to be fixed for every packet and often include it in the propagation time.
+In the following, we will usually consider processing delay to be fixed for every packet and often include it with the propagation time of the packet.